FWICSS/FWICSS/README.md

 ### About me
-Today is my birthday🎉!
-I am 26 years old.
-Here is my homemade daytime ☀️ counter before next year ⏱ **151 day before 2027 ⏱**
+I am 26 years old...
+But I will be 27 in 364 days 🎉 Here is my homemade daytime ☀️ counter before next year ⏱ **150 day before 2027 ⏱**

 ---